guilhem-martin/go-guerrilla-wiki/Fuzz-testing.md

     $ git pull

-We try to keep the branch up to date with the *master* branch.
+We try to keep the branch up-to-date with the *master* branch.

 ### go-fuzz